The world is rallying around climate action.

-Australia still hasn’t made a commitment to reaching net zero emissions, and its pledge to help the Pacific Islands through rising sea levels and other climate disasters doesn’t go far enough.
+Australia's recent net-zero emissions plan for 2050 is a good start, but it is the bare minimum, and its pledge to help the Pacific Islands through rising sea levels and other climate disasters doesn’t go far enough.
 As the environmental crisis worsens, Australia is being left behind as other nations, like France and Denmark, take the action needed to protect the lives and livelihoods of future generations against climate change.

 To ensure we protect ourselves and our neighbours from climate change, we need to see Australia step up in the following ways: